BOOKS | DIGITAL | MEDIA

 Ismita is seeking literary fiction, health-related non-fiction, YA, and short story collections.
 Some of her favorite authors are Flannery O’Connor, Cormac McCarthy, Oscar Wilde, and Tom Perrotta.
 Ismita is especially drawn to fiction with a Southern setting, gritty realist writing, and any books that explore health or disability.
 Ultimately though, she’s a sucker for writing with a great sense of humor.
 Member: AALA

-Twitter: @ismita Visit My Website
+Twitter: @ismita Visit Ismita's Site

 A recent graduate of the University of Maryland, Gabriella is working towards her goal of promoting diversity and underrepresented voices in fiction with specific interest in Young Adult.
 She was previously a prose editor for UMD's literary journal, STYLUS, as well as an editor for their academic journal.
 Gabriella is also a graduate of the Denver Publishing Institute, where she focused her efforts on learning about the different divisions of publishing and ways to promote diversity.
-She is excited to learn from and work with each team member as an editorial assistant at Great Dog Literary.
+She is excited to learn from and work with each team member as an associate agent and editorial assistant at Great Dog Literary.

-Copyright 2019-2022 Great Dog Literary LLC.
+Copyright 2019-2023 Great Dog Literary LLC.

 Member: The Assoc. of American Literary Agents